 In 2019, Burundi was ranked 185 out of 189 countries and territories on the Human Development Index, a reflection of persistently high levels of poverty and demographic pressures, as well as periodic political unrest and local conflict.
 While overall human development indicators remain low, Burundi has significantly increased access to primary education since 2005 with the introduction of free primary education.
 Gender parity was achieved at the primary level in 2012.
 Nevertheless, significant gaps remain in the equity and quality of education.

-During a 2018 education sector review, the Ministry of Education and its stakeholders identified several causes of high drop-out and repetition rates including insufficient school materials and infrastructure, large class sizes, the absence of in-service training, lack of support for students by teachers, parents and child protection committees, as well as gender-based violence, pregnancy and early marriage.
+During a 2018 education sector review, the Ministry of National Education and Scientific Research and its stakeholders identified several causes of high drop-out and repetition rates including insufficient school materials and infrastructure, large class sizes, the absence of in-service training, lack of support for students by teachers, parents and child protection committees, as well as gender-based violence, pregnancy and early marriage.
 As a result, only one in five adolescent girls and one in four adolescent boys are enrolled in secondary school.
 The average class size in grades 1 and 2 is 92 children.

-Recognizing that poor quality infrastructure impedes learning and can be a cause of drop-out, Right To Play has responded to the request of the Ministry of Education to improve school infrastructure, particularly sanitation facilities.
+Recognizing that poor quality infrastructure impedes learning and can be a cause of drop-out, Right To Play has responded to the request of the Ministry of National Education and Scientific Research to improve school infrastructure, particularly sanitation facilities.
 In 2020, with the support of the Government of Canada, Right To Play extended its work to Ruyigi province, with a focus on enhancing the quality of education for children returning to Burundi from refugee camps in Tanzania, and for children in the communities receiving repatriated Burundians.

 “With Right To Play's monitoring and support model, the barriers between the director and the teachers have been broken; there has been a change in behavior and the mode of collaboration has improved.
 We are no longer feared as there is no visit in a class which is not planned together before and no specific and agreed upon observation that is not jointly prepared.” – Primary school head teacher